dmd-program/dmd-100/projects/impact/develop_publishing_tools.md

 ## Instructions: Part 1

-1. Using the publishing tools of your choice, start authoring the field guide
+1. Using the publishing tools of your choice, publish a first draft of the field guide
 2. Export as a PDF

 ## Report in

-1. Upload progress to Studio
+1. Upload the draft to Studio

 ## Instructions: Part 2